gauravsenpai23/ClipCodeGUI/README.md

    - The window appears when you start navigating
    - It automatically hides when you release Alt
    - The window shows the current selected item
+   - Shows "Clipboard is empty" when no items are available

 ## Technical Details

 - Built with Go and Fyne UI framework
 - Uses Windows API for keyboard monitoring
 - Maintains a history of up to 100 items
-- Polls clipboard every 2 seconds for updates
+- Thread-safe clipboard operations using mutex
+- Efficient clipboard monitoring with 500ms polling interval
+- Optimized hotkey registration for better performance

 ## Requirements